 It makes the business or service easier to recognize.

-Think of those golden arches, the red can of soda, the iced latte with the green straw, the retail store with the red circles.
+Think of those golden arches, the red soda can, the iced latte with the green straw, and the retail store with the red circles.
 You get the idea.
-Color makes it easier to recognize that brand at an almost subconscious level.
+Color for business makes it easier to recognize that brand at an almost subconscious level.

 It can unify larger and more complex companies.